George Ohsawa: Life

 Later he traveled in Europe and began to spread his philosophy in Paris.
 It was in this period that he adopted his pen name "Ohsawa", supposedly from the French Oh, ça va, which means "All right" or "I'm doing fine" as a reply to the question "how are you doing?").
 After several years, he returned to Japan to start a foundation and gather recruits for his now formalized philosophy.
 In 1931, he published The Unique Principle explaining the yin and yang order of the universe.

-After drawing attention during World War II for his pacifist ideals, he wrote a book that predicted Japan's defeat and was incarcerated, narrowly escaping death.
+After drawing attention during World War II for his pacifist ideals, he wrote a book that predicted Japan's defeat, writing: "I ask Japan's ruling class to remember...those responsible in France were shot to death," emphasizing the wartime outbreaks of disease and hunger.
+Over 100,000 copies were distributed before he was incarcerated and tortured by the Kempeitai in May and faced continued violence from the police, right-wing groups, and military.
+In 1942 war with the US began.
 After being freed from prison by U.S. General MacArthur, he moved his institution to a remote area in the mountains of Yamanashi Prefecture.

 In 1961, he wrote Zen Macrobiotic, referring to the macrobiotic diet that had been advocated by Christoph Hufeland in Germany since 1796.
-Subsequently, the philosophy of Ohsawa has been referred to as Macrobiotics.
+Subsequently, the philosophy of Ohsawa has been referred to as macrobiotics.

 While he was in France, Ohsawa wrote a number of books in French, which were published by Vrin Publishers in Paris.
 Among them were L'Ere Atomique et la Philosophie d'Extrême-Orient (The Atomic Age and the Philosophy of the Far East), written during the Cuban Missile Crisis.
 In this book, as in all the books Ohsawa wrote, he devoted considerable space to explaining how macrobiotics can shed light on many social problems as well as the causes of war, and help bring about a world in which war will be seen as an outcome of an error of judgment, and discarded as an effective solution to social conflict.